 The person named as Executor under a Will is charged with the responsibility of “probating the Will”.
 Probate is the process of proving the authenticity of the Will by the County Surrogate.
 Generally, a Surrogate will only probate an original Will and not duplicate copies.
 If the Will has provisions that indicate that it is “self-proving”, the Surrogate will authenticate its validity without additional proof or testimony.

 The probate procedures in New Jersey are designed to promote the orderly disposition of the assets owned by the decedent.
 If the probate procedures are properly followed by the Executor, these assets will be distributed to the beneficiaries designated by Will without undue delay, and free and clear of tax liens.
-As probate procedures are time sensitive and somewhat complicated, an Executor should retain an experienced probate attorney to assist him in the navigating through probate procedures.
+As probate procedures are time sensitive and somewhat complicated, an Executor should retain an experienced probate attorney to assist them in the navigating through probate procedures.

 An Executor must wait at least ten (10) days from the death of the decedent to probate a Will.
 Probate must occur before the Surrogate in the County of the decedent’s residence at the time of death.
 The Executor must bring the original Will, certified copy of the death certificate, a list of the names and addresses of the decedent’s next of kin, and a check book to pay various fees and costs.

 Once the Surrogate deems the Will to be valid and authentic, it will issue letters and certificates to the Executor.
-This documentation serves as proof that the Executor is authorized obtain and transfer assets of the decedent.
+This documentation serves as proof that the Executor is authorized to obtain and transfer assets of the decedent.

 Role of the “Executor” In the NJ Probate Process